linrongbin16/fzfx.nvim/README.md

 If you have encounter some breaks on configuration, please see [Break Changes](#break-changes).

+### Create your own commands

-From [#102](https://github.com/linrongbin16/fzfx.nvim/pull/102) I introduced a general fzfx command creator which covers most of the usage.
-Please read [A General Schema for Creating FZF Command](https://github.com/linrongbin16/fzfx.nvim/wiki/A-General-Schema-for-Creating-FZF-Command) and [schema.lua](https://github.com/linrongbin16/fzfx.nvim/blob/87364209e6f0b8bcf650d29594aea09fb2b68ecf/lua/fzfx/schema.lua#L1) for how to use it.
+To create your own commands, please see [A General Schema for Creating FZF Command](https://github.com/linrongbin16/fzfx.nvim/wiki/A-General-Schema-for-Creating-FZF-Command) and [schema.lua](https://github.com/linrongbin16/fzfx.nvim/blob/c521e3027b26b4ffe1a49a5b1ceba6669ae62b6c/lua/fzfx/schema.lua#L1).

 ## Break Changes